Golf: Home hero Shubhankar Sharma joins global starcast at DP World India Championship - www.lokmattimes.com

 Golf: Home hero Shubhankar Sharma joins global starcast at DP World India Championship

-New Delhi, Aug 27 Two-time Tour winner Shubhankar Sharma will lead the home charge when he joins global ...
+New Delhi [India], August 27 : Two-time DP World Tour winner Shubhankar Sharma will lead the home charge when ...

-New Delhi, Aug 27 Two-time Tour winner Shubhankar Sharma will lead the home charge when he joins global stars Rory McIlroy and Tommy Fleetwood at the USD 4 million DP World India Championship.
+New Delhi [India], August 27 : Two-time DP World Tour winner Shubhankar Sharma will lead the home charge when he joins global stars Rory McIlroy and Tommy Fleetwood at the $4 million DP World India Championship.

-Sharma, who enjoyed a recent career highlight by representing India at the 2024 Paris Olympic Games, became the youngest Indian player to win on the DP World Tour when he claimed the Joburg Open title in December 2017, aged just 21.
+Sharma, who enjoyed a recent career highlight by representing India at the 2024 Paris Olympic Games, became the youngest Indian player to win on the DP World Tour when he claimed the Joburg Open title in December 2017, at the age of just 21.

-He lifted a second trophy two months later after carding a sublime final round of 62 to win the Maybank Championship, and capped off the season by claiming the 2018 Sir Henry Cotton Rookie of the Year award and topping the Asian Tour Order of Merit.
+He lifted a second trophy two months later after carding a sublime final round of 62 to win the Maybank Championship.
+He capped off the season by claiming the 2018 Sir Henry Cotton Rookie of the Year award and topping the Asian Tour Order of Merit.

-Co-sanctioned with the Professional Golf Tour of India (PGTI), the USD 4 million tournament features the largest prize fund ever offered for a DP World Tour event in India, with an exciting field set to join Sharma, Fleetwood and McIlroy in Delhi.
+Global smart logistics provider DP World and the DP World Tour launched the DP World India Championship this season.
+Co-sanctioned with the Professional Golf Tour of India (PGTI), the $4 million tournament features the largest prize fund ever offered for a DP World Tour event in India, with an exciting field set to join Sharma, Fleetwood and McIlroy in Delhi.

 The DP World India Championship will be the eighth of nine events in the 'Back 9' phase of the 2025 Race to Dubai, building towards the season-ending DP World Tour Play-Offs and culminating in the DP World Tour Championship in November at Jumeirah Golf Estates in Dubai.